-&lt;sup>27 The manager of the the New York hashish house visited by Kane was said to be Greek, a name often used for Syrians.
+The manager of the New York hashish house visited by Kane was said to be Greek, a name often used for Syrians.
 A so-called "Turkish Smoking Parlor," operated by "Turks or Armenians" - i.e., Syrians - is pictured in the New York Herald, April 28, 1895, and reproduced in the underground hemp classic by Jack Herer, The Emperor Wears No Clothes (HEMP Publishing, Van Nuys, CA 1993), p.
-65. Despite the implication that the patrons were smoking hashish, the article actually says they were smoking tobacco.
-It is unclear whether hashish might have been clandestinely offered at this establishment, or whether perhaps hashish and tobacco were smoked together.
-The Syrians' interest in cannabis is attested by Hamilton Wright, among others (see below).
-On Syrian involvement in the tobacco business, see Louise Seymour Houghton, "Syrians in the United States II: Business Activities," The Survey, August 5, 1911, pp. 654-5.
+65. Despite the implication that the patrons were smoking hashish, the article actually says they came from some other, nearby part of the Ottoman Empire, they were certainly familiar with the indigenous hashish culture of the Middle East.
+A 20-acre plot could have produced a sizable yield: similar-sized pharmaceutical farms produced 10,000 to 30,000 pounds of medicinal cannabis.33 Assuming an average extraction ratio of 25 to 1, this would have yielded some 500 to 1000 pounds of hashish, or some 250,000 to 500,000 doses!34 Even if it supplied the entire U.S., it is hard to believe that the hash farm's clientele was entirely limited to the Arab-Syrian-Armenian community.
+Nonetheless, the Stockton hash farm disappeared from history without further trace.